Move SQL Statements to Production in Confluent Cloud for Apache Flink

 When moving your Flink SQL statements to production, it’s crucial to validate your watermark strategy.
 Watermarks in Flink track the progress of event time and provide a way to trigger time-based operations.

-Confluent Cloud for Apache Flink provides a default watermark strategy for all tables, whether they’re created automatically from a Kafka topic or from a CREATE TABLE statement.
-The default watermark strategy is applied on the $rowtime system column, which is mapped to the associated timestamp of a Kafka record.
-Watermarks for this default strategy are calculated per Kafka partition, using a fixed out-of-orderness tolerance of 180 milliseconds.
+Confluent Cloud for Apache Flink provides a default watermark strategy for all tables, whether Flink creates them automatically from a Kafka topic or from a CREATE TABLE statement.
+The default watermark strategy applies to the $rowtime system column, which maps to the associated timestamp of a Kafka record.
+Flink calculates watermarks for this default strategy per Kafka partition, using a fixed out-of-orderness tolerance of 180 milliseconds.
 No minimum record count is required.

 Here are some situations when you need to define your own custom watermark strategy:

-When the event time needs to be based on data from the payload and not the timestamp of the Kafka record.
+When the event time needs to depend on data from the payload and not on the timestamp of the Kafka record.

 When your data has out-of-orderness that exceeds the 180ms default tolerance.